 It was spring break when Andrew and I met in Florida.
 I was living and singing around Miami and Ft.
 Lauderdale.
 I had been working and living in the home of Ellen Burstyn.
 The Oscar winning actress for the film “Alice Doesn’t Live Here Anymore” for over 3 years.
 From her example, she had helped me in many ways, from studying at the Actors Studio to the way I would learn for the rest of my life.
 She taught herself so much.
 Her bed was always filled with so many books.
 She helped me to see that, I too, could be all that I hoped to be, and that I could learn.
 We would sit with groups of people and read from Gurdjieff and so many other great authors.
 She gave me so many books to read, and I would write down all that she would read, and I would find them myself.

-When I got the job, Ellen was involved with William Friedkin.
-He had been her director for the film “The Exorcist” which, at that time, was a major hit.
+When I got the job, The film “The Exorcist” which, at that time, was a major hit.
 There were lines around blocks in every city in America to see that movie.
 I would not see the film when it came out, for I was afraid it would cause me to have more visions.
 Life has a funny way of working out.
 I ended up seeing it in a private screening with Ellen next to me.
 All the living room furniture had been given to Ellen from the set of the film.
 Not until that moment did I realize, as I was watching the film, that I was watching it on the actual couch from the movie.

 I would meet William Friedkin for the first time as they skinny-dipped in the pool.
 The house that Ellen lived in was called the Ferry House as it was the original Ferry House of the Dobbs Ferry that connected Snedens Landing on the west side of the Hudson River to the town of Dobbs Ferry on the eastern side.
 At one time Vivian Leigh and Laurence Olivier lived there.

 When I got the job at her house she was just getting ready to star on Broadway in the play “Same time, Next Year” with Charles Grodin.
 It was a fabulous moment when Ellen won the Tony Award for the play.
-When Charles Grodin’s film, “King Kong” with co-stars, the young Jeff Bridges and Jessica Lange, I would be there right next to Ellen at the World Premier.
+When Charles Grodin’s film, “King Kong” with co-stars, the young Jeff Bridges and Jessica Lange, I would be there right next to Ellenand Jeff she was so nice in taking me.
+The World Premier.
 It was an amazing night.